 Is my house in a conservation area?

-Enter your postcode, street or house name in the below search box to find out if your property is in a conservation area.
+Enter your postcode or street in the below search box to find out if your property is in a conservation area.

-Land and properties within a Conservation Area are highlighted in green.
+Land and properties within a Conservation Area are highlighted in yellow.

 Conservation Area Appraisals